Culture of Quebec: Cinema

 The Cinémathèque québécoise has a mandate to promote the film and television heritage of Quebec.
 The National Film Board of Canada (NFB), a federal Crown corporation, provides for the same mission in Canada.
 The Association of Film and Television in Quebec (APFTQ) promotes independent production in film and television.
 Several movie theatres across Quebec ensure the dissemination of Quebec cinema.
 With its cinematic installations, such as the Cité du cinéma and Mel's studios, the city of Montreal is home to the filming of various productions.

 The first public movie projection in North America occurred in Montreal on June 27, 1896.
 Frenchman Louis Minier presented a film on a Cinematograph in a Café-Theatre on Saint Lawrence Boulevard.
-However, it was not be until the 1960s when the National Film Board of Canada was established that a genuine Quebec cinema industry would emerge.
+However, it was not until the 1960s when the National Film Board of Canada was established that a genuine Quebec cinema industry would emerge.
 The 1970s were a "watershed" moment for Quebec films, when sophisticated themes and techniques were used by filmmakers such as Claude Jutra.
 Jutra's Mon Oncle Antoine (1971) has been assessed by some film critics as "one of Canada's greatest films".

 Denys Arcand found success in the 1980s with The Decline of the American Empire (1986) and Jesus of Montreal (1989).
 In 2004, an Arcand film, The Barbarian Invasions, won the Academy Award for Best Foreign Language Film.
 Jean-Claude Lauzon's films, such as Night Zoo (Un zoo la nuit) (1987) and Léolo (1992), gained traction with audiences and critics alike.

 C.R.A.Z.Y.
 (2005) by Jean-Marc Vallée was successful at home and abroad.
 Xavier Dolan attracted audience and critical attention with I Killed My Mother (2009) and subsequent films.
 Quebec films have gained recognition through multiple nominations for the Academy Award for Best Foreign Language Film in recent years; Incendies (2010) by Denis Villeneuve, Monsieur Lazhar (2011) by Philippe Falardeau, and War Witch (2012) by Kim Nguyen.

 Important contributions to world cinema include Cinéma vérité and artistic animation.